We may earn income from links in this post. Please read this Disclosure for details.

 Nutritional Content of Fresh Green Beans

 There’s another great reason to add green bean recipes to your list of dishes to make.
-Fresh green beans are a power food.
-They’re an excellent source of Thiamin, Riboflavin, Niacin, Vitamin B6, Calcium, Iron, Magnesium, Phosphorus, Potassium and Copper as well as dietary fiber, Vitamin A, Vitamin C, Vitamin K, Folate and Manganese.
+Fresh green beans are a power food!

 How to Make Guatemalan Tortitas de Ejotes – Fresh Green Bean Fritters

-I’m a big fan of the Braun MQ777 Multiquick 7 Hand Blender, Black as it cleans easily, is compact and trouble- free to use and, best of all, chops vegetables finely without crushing them.
+I’m a big fan of the Braun MQ777 Multiquick 7 Hand Blender as it cleans easily, is compact and trouble- free to use.
+Best of all, it chops vegetables finely without crushing them.

-Once you’ve chopped the green beans, par boil them in salted water for three minutes, drain and plunge into icy water to stop the cooking process.
-Drain thoroughly.
+Once you’ve chopped the green beans, par boil them in salted water for three minutes.
+Drain and then plunge into icy water to stop the cooking process.